 Yes.
-For those international students admitted into the Class of 2016, Hamilton offered approximately $1.4 million in scholarship aid and the average scholarship was $43,332.
+Last year, international students at Hamilton received $2.8 million in financial aid.
 While this may seem like a substantial amount, the pool of international students applying for this aid is extremely competitive.
 Financial aid packages typically include Hamilton College Scholarship and campus employment.
 Hamilton meets the full demonstrated financial need of every admitted international student for all four years.
 International students/families that are receiving need-based financial aid are required to apply for financial aid annually.

 VERY IMPORTANT: International students who wish to be considered for financial aid must apply at the time of admission.
 Financial Aid applications will not be accepted or considered after admission decisions have been made.
 Those who do not apply or qualify at that point will not be eligible for financial aid for any of their four years at Hamilton. (return top)

 Due to the limited resources available for international students, the Admission Committee cannot be need-blind when evaluating applications from international students.
 Therefore, it is in the student's best interest to be honest about his or her family's ability to pay, including the exact amount the family is able to contribute to a Hamilton education.
 Failure to do so may jeopardize a student's chance for admission to Hamilton.
 Please note that because an application for financial aid can be a factor considered in the admission decision for international students, applicants who indicate on the admission application that they will not be applying for financial aid are NOT eligible for financial aid consideration for all four years. (return top)

 Yes.
 The admission deadlines are November 15 (Early Decision Plan I) or January 1 (Early Decision Plan II).
 Students may also convert their application to Early Decision anytime before February 1. (return top)